lshpaner/CEEM585_Supervised_Learning_Techniques_in_R/code/CEEM585_Project_Shpaner_Leonid.md

 hr_data_numeric <- subset(hr_data, select = -c(EmpID, CollapseScore, Score))
 ```

-<font color="blue"> The histogram distributions below do not yield or
+**The histogram distributions below do not yield or uncover any
-uncover any near-zero-variance predictors, but it is worth noting that
+near-zero-variance predictors, but it is worth noting that
 <font color="black"> `Termd` </font> has only two class labels.
 <font color="black"> `MechanicalApt` </font> and <font color="black">
 `VerbalApt` </font> exhibit normality; other variables approach the same
-trend. </font>
+trend. </font>**

 ``` r
 # create function for plotting histograms to check for near-zero variance